Teen Mom 2: Leah Messer

-Leah Messer (previously Simms and Calvert) (from Elkview, West Virginia) is a former cheerleader and the teen mother of twins Aliannah Hope "Ali" and Aleeah Grace "Gracie".
+Leah Dawn Messer (previously Simms and Calvert) (from Elkview, West Virginia) is a former cheerleader and the teen mother of twins Aliannah Hope "Ali" and Aleeah Grace "Gracie"(born December 16, 2009).
 From a small town outside of Charleston, West Virginia.
 Leah and ex-husband Corey Simms eventually learn that Ali suffers from Titin muscular dystrophy.

 In August 2011, Leah started dating Jeremy Calvert.
 They married on April 4, 2012, after eight months of dating, and had their first child, daughter Adalynn Faith "Addie" Calvert, on February 4, 2013.
 In April 2015, Jeremy filed for divorce from Leah after three years of marriage.
 On June 8, 2015, the couple finalized their divorce.
 Leah was given custody of Addie, while Jeremy received visitation rights.

-Leah dated Jason Jordan, a medical salesman she met through his cousin, who is a friend of hers starting in April 2018.
+Leah dated Jason Jordan, a medical salesman she met through his cousin, starting in April 2018.
 They split up in 2019.

 Briana DeJesus

 Briana DeJesus (from Orlando, Florida) got pregnant by her ex-boyfriend, DeVoin Austin II.
 Her first daughter Nova Star DeJesus was born on September 10, 2011.
 Previously one-fourth of the cast for Teen Mom 3 and a participant on Family Therapy with Dr. Jenn, DeJesus' casting for Teen Mom 2 was announced on June 5, 2017.
 Briana gave birth to her second daughter, Stella Star, on July 2, 2017.
 The father is Luis Hernández.